07740 877 544 [email protected]

 Adding embellishments to honours boards contributes to the prestige of the display.
 Without going over the top, I choose to pick out areas where I want to divide masses of colour or enhance shapes and angles.

 The routered segments of the mouldings will look terrific when painted metallic gold.
-The paint’s metallic finish will gleam on the carved shape of the routered edges, providing depth and interest.
+The paint’s metallic finish will gleam on the carved shape of the routered edges, emphasising the depth of the bevel.

 Using 3M Scotch Fine Line .5” (12mm) tape, I pull the tape off the roll and begin by pressing a manageable length onto the surface.
 Aligning onto the edge where I want the paint contained, I press firmly on a length of approximately 10” (250mm).

-If the tape moves, I peel back off and repeat the process until correctly lined.
+If the tape moves, I peel back off and repeat the process until correctly lined up.

-Only after I am happy with the tape’s positioning, do I then firmly press onto the surface.
+Only after I’m happy with the tape’s positioning, do I then firmly press onto the surface.
 Rubbing my finger(s) down hard onto the tape’s paint edge.
 I then snap off or use a sharp blade to cut gently through the tape.